 Terms like “benign” or “malignant” aren’t very useful when describing spinal cord or brain tumors.
 Given the tight confines of the skull around the brain or the vertebrae surrounding the spinal cord, even benign or slow-growing tumors can cause serious issues.

-The Norton Children’s Brain Tumor Clinic brings all of your child’s specialists together in one convenient location.
+The Norton Children’s Neuro-Oncology Clinic brings all of your child’s specialists together in one convenient location.
 This multidisciplinary approach ensures a varied team of physicians can discuss the latest research and treatment options for your child.

 Your family will be an important part of the decision-making process.
-The board-certified and fellowship-trained physicians at the Norton Children’s Brain Tumor Clinic care for your child and family in a comprehensive, convenient and caring atmosphere.
+The board-certified and fellowship-trained physicians at the Norton Children’s Neuro-Oncology Clinic care for your child and family in a comprehensive, convenient and caring atmosphere.

 Children and teenagers experience cancer differently than adults.
-Because of this, your team at Norton Children’s Cancer Institute, affiliated with the University of Louisville, will create a treatment plan most effective in destroying cancer cells.
+Because of this, your team at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, will create a treatment plan most effective in destroying cancer cells.

 Brain tumors are the most common solid tumors in children younger than age 15.
-They account for about 20 percent of all cancers diagnosed in this age group.
+They account for about 20% of all cancers diagnosed in this age group.

-Most brain tumors tend not to metastasize — spread to other parts of the body.
+Most brain tumors tend not to spread to other parts of the body (metastasize).
 They do, however, tend to recur locally, or spread to other areas of the brain or spinal cord.

 Brain and spinal cord tumors often cause symptoms by pressing on neighboring organs.
-Some of the symptoms in children with brain and spinal cord tumors include severe headaches that are worse in the morning, changes in personality and behavior, weakness or numbness of body parts, problems with walking or balancing, speech difficulties, vision changes and seizures of unknown causes.
+Some of the symptoms in children with brain and spinal cord tumors include severe headaches that are worse in the morning, changes in personality and behavior, weakness or numbness of body parts, difficulty with walking or balancing, speech issues, vision changes and seizures.